fieldtrip/website/getting_started/blackrock.md

 To get started, you should add the FieldTrip main directory to your path, and execute the **[ft_defaults](/reference/ft_defaults)** function, which sets the defaults and configures up the minimal required path settings (see the [faq](/faq/should_i_add_fieldtrip_with_all_subdirectories_to_my_matlab_path)

 	addpath `<full_path_to_fieldtrip>`
 	ft_defaults

 ## Reading header information

-To read header information, us
+To read header information, use

 	filename = 'your_cyberkinetics_file.nev';
 	hdr = ft_read_header(filename, 'headerformat', 'neuroshare');

 This calls the NPMK toolbox and gives back the header structure in FieldTrip format, which includes the original header information (included as hdr.orig) as retrieved with the neuroshare functions *openNSx* or *openNEV*.

 ## Reading triggers and other events

-To read events, us
+To read events, use

 	filename = 'your_datafile';
 	event = ft_read_event(filename, 'eventformat', 'neuroshare');

 TO BE DONE.

 ## Reading LFP data

-To read analog data, us
+To read analog data, use

 	filename = 'your_datafile.ns1';
 	data = ft_read_data(filename);

 This calls the NPMK toolbox (using the function *openNSx*) and gives back a data structure in FieldTrip format.

 Optional input arguments should be specified in key-value pairs and may includ

 	%   'chanindx'   = list with channel indices to read
 	%   'begsample   = first sample to read
 	%   'endsample   = last sample to read

 TO BE DONE.

 ## Reading spike data

-To read spike data, us
+To read spike data, use

 	filename = 'your_cyberkinetics_file.nev';
 	spike = ft_read_spike(filename, 'spikeformat', 'neuroshare');

 TO BE DONE.

 ## External links

 *  http://www.blackrockmicro.com  Blackrock Microsystems (formerly the Research Products Division of Cyberkinetics Inc.)